wmo-im/wmds/.github/ISSUE_TEMPLATE/issue-template-for-wmds.md

 ---

 _Please consult the_ [_Guidance_](https://github.com/wmo-im/wmds/wiki/Changing-Codetables) _and use the following structure for new issues.
-Note, the content in this initial comment box may be modified to document the final decisions or to provide more details as needed._
+Note, the content in this initial comment box is subject to modification to document the final decisions or to provide more details as needed._

 # **Branch**